jkereako/local-rest-api/README.md

   would like to receive the token:
   - **`token`**: This is the most commonly used response type.
 It redirects the user to the `redirect_uri` and passes, via the query string, the token.
-  - **`code`**: The OAuth2 server simply returns the token as text.
-This server displays the token in a text field for the user to copy, just like Dropbox.
+  - **`code`**: The OAuth2 server returns an access code as text.
+This access code is then used to query the path `/token` to receive the access token.
+This 2 step process is often used with server based apps.

 When you request a token from this OAuth2 service, all of the corresponding parameters must match what exists in the database (i.e. the class `Authorization`).
 If there is